rsnyderaustin/Coordinate-Proximities-Analysis/README.md

 * **average_scouts_by_variable** - For each otupost, determine the average value for a certain variable of scouts in the provided distance range.
 For example, average revenue of restaurants around each city, for a set of cities.
 * **nearest_scout** - For each outpost, determine the nearest scout in the provided distance range.

-Each analysis function call adds to the function stack.
-After all analysis fuctions have been called on EnvironmentManager, call process_analysis_functions() on the EnvironmentManager object to call the function stack.
-Function output_data_to_file() loads the Outpost coordinates, analysis function results, and Outpost extra_column_names into either an Excel or CSV file.
+Analysis functions are called lazily, meaning each analysis function call adds to a function stack until process_analysis_functions() is called on EnvironmentManager.
+Function output_data_to_file() loads the Outpost coordinates, analysis function results, and Outpost extra_column_names into either an Excel or CSV file, depending on the user-specified output path.
 The code below provides an example of calling analysis functions, followed by calling of process_analysis_functions() and output_data_to_file() on the Environment Manager.

 ```
 env_manager.nearest_scout(scan_range=25)